K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

 	Cancel task.
 Cancel the task at the next checkpoint.
-Do not wait until the task is cancelled
+Do not wait until the task is canceled

 - **Parameter**